supertree-toolkit/stk/doc/tutorial.rst

 :command:`stk replace_genera Anomura_ind_final_2.phyml Anomura_species.phyml`

-In the GUI, use :menuselection:`STK Functions->Replace genera`.
-Get the STK to create a new Phyml for you, named :filename:`Anomura_species.phyml`
+In the GUI, use :menuselection:`STK Functions --> Replace genera`.
+Get the STK to create a new Phyml for you, named :file:`Anomura_species.phyml`

 Your data is now almost ready for making a supertree!